-Vandas are not properly beginner's orchids, and even among more experienced growers, they require certain elements that can be hard to deliver at home.
-They need high humidity and high temperatures, bright light, and turbulent air flow.
-They need periods of drenching "rain" followed by a hard dry period.
-And large specimens, including their curtain of aerial roots, can easily grow to five or six feet in length.
+At the risk of sounding discouraging, Vandas are not beginner's orchids.
+Even among more experienced growers, the plant requires certain elements that can be hard to deliver at home: high humidity, high temperatures, bright light, and turbulent air flow, as well as periods of drenching "rain" followed by a hard dry period.
+Additionally, these large specimens, including their curtain of aerial roots, can easily grow to 5 or 6 feet in length.

-Obviously, these are not plants most people can easily keep in their homes.
-They are more properly greenhouse plants where they flourish under overhead irrigation and bright sunlight.
-Yet I'm including them here because of their sheer importance to the serious orchidist.
-These plants win a lot of awards and are the subject of focused, serious and long-term breeding efforts to produce the showiest, largest, and flattest flowers.
+For these reasons, Vandas are not plants most people can easily keep in their homes.
+They are better suited as greenhouse plants, where they flourish under overhead irrigation and bright sunlight.
+However, these plants often win awards and are the subject of focused, serious and long-term breeding efforts to produce the showiest, largest, and flattest flowers.

 Taxonomy and Structure

-Vandas require bright light, but generally, do not thrive in full sunlight.
-I've seen Vandas acclimated to full sun, but these plants are generally washed out and not as healthy as those grown under a light shade cloth to take the edge off strong sun.
+Vandas require bright light but generally do not thrive in full sunlight.
+They can acclimate to full sun, but these plants are generally washed out and not as healthy as those grown under a light shade cloth to take the edge off strong sunlight.

 Vandas are heavy feeders, and well-fed plants bloom better.
-During the growing season, fertilize with a liquid-based, weak fertilizer weekly.
+During the growing season, fertilize weekly with a liquid-based, weak fertilizer.
 Plants that are grown in plastic pots can be fertilized with controlled-release fertilizer pellets in addition to the liquid-based fertilizer.

-Vandas are warm-house orchids that prefer temperatures above about 65 F. They can tolerate lower temperatures, but a prolonged exposure to colder temperatures will have a profound effect on the plant's growth and flowering.
+Vandas are warm-house orchids that prefer temperatures above about 65 degrees Fahrenheit.
+They can tolerate lower temperatures, but prolonged exposure to colder temperatures will have a profound effect on the plant's growth and flowering.

-Exposure to any temperatures below 50 F can cause delayed flowering for up to a year.
-The only real exception to this is the Vanda coerulea, one of the few true blue orchids.
-These Vandas can handle cold temperatures better than many of their cousins.
+Exposure to any temperatures below 50 degrees Fahrenheit can cause delayed flowering for up to a year.
+The only real exception to this is the Vanda coerulea, one of the few true blue orchids, which can handle cold temperatures better than many of its cousins.

 Potting and Media

 Vandas are big, robust plants that will quickly outgrow most containers.
-They do best in situations where their large aerial roots are allowed to meander through the air or grasp onto a substrate.
-I've seen them successfully grown mounted to trees or buildings, but really, the best way to grow vandas is in open baskets with no substrate.
+They do best in situations where the large aerial roots are allowed to meander through the air or grasp onto a substrate.
+The best way to grow vandas is in open baskets with no substrate.

-Vandas and their many hybrids and related species are, to some degree, instinctive plants.
-Their basic requirements—air flow, warmth, bright light, high humidity, copious watering—are well known, but only go partway in describing the best growing conditions.
-And because they are typically grown without substrate, they are particularly sensitive to cultural conditions.
+- Vandas and their many hybrids and related species are, to some degree, instinctive plants.
+Their basic requirements—air flow, warmth, bright light, high humidity, copious watering—are well known, but only partially describe the best growing conditions.
+Because they are typically grown without substrate, the plants are particularly sensitive to cultural conditions.

-Aside from flowering and retaining leaves, you can tell a great deal about the plant's health from its leaves: they should be green to light green and unblemished with dark spots.
+- Aside from flowering and retaining leaves, you can tell a great deal about the plant's health from its leaves, which should be green to light green and unblemished with dark spots.
 Black or yellow spots usually signify a problem.
 In my experience, though, the number one problem with Vandas is lack of water—to grow healthy Vandas, make absolutely sure they are adequately hydrated.